abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_05_Implementing_and_configuring_virtualization_in_Windows_Server.md

 #### Task 1: Install Docker on Windows Server

+1. On **SEA-ADM1**, switch back to the Microsoft Edge window displaying the connection to sea-svr1.contoso.com in Windows Admin Center.
 1. On **SEA-ADM1**, in the **Tools** listing for **SEA-SVR1**, select **PowerShell**.
 When prompted, type **Pa55w.rd** to authenticate using the **CONTOSO\Administrator** user account, and then press Enter.

    > **Note**: This establishes a PowerShell Remoting connection to SEA-SVR1.